 Licensee is responsible for providing supports to assure structural integrity of the surroundings, devices, and methods to protect other portions of the surroundings from damage.

-Licensee must not cut or otherwise alter the work of the Judicial Council or any other Licensee except with the written consent of the Judicial Council and such separate Licensee.
+Licensee must not cut or otherwise alter the work of the Judicial Council or any other Licensee except with the written consent of the Judicial Council.

 Hazardous Material Treatment: Prior to performing any work that would disturb the existing conditions (i.e., cutting, removing, etc.), the Licensee shall complete a hazardous material survey on all Hazardous Material that will be disturbed prior to the performance of the scope of work.
 The Licensee will be required to comply with the Judicial Council's Asbestos Management Plan and Hazardous Materials Management Process.
 The Licensee will review all test results prior to performing work.
-The Licensee will be responsible for soliciting and contracting with a licensed abatement Licensee to perform abatement of hazardous material present in accordance with all regulatory requirements.
+The Licensee will be responsible for soliciting and contracting with a licensed abatement contractor to perform abatement of hazardous material present in accordance with all regulatory requirements.

 Licensee must comply with all federal, State, county and local laws, statutes, ordinances, and other regulations covering the use, storage, transportation, and disposal of any Hazardous Materials on the Project and must obtain all permits and pay all fees and taxes related thereto for all services and materials required to perform the Project.